ccard/csci565Project2/README.md

 ## Design

  Our destributed forum is designed aroud a client/server java rmi model.
-The client will contact one of the servers, it can be any slave or even the master/coordinator, and send a request to it.
+The client will contact one of the servers, it can be any *slave* or even the *master/coordinator*, and send a request to it.
 The servers will then perform necessary interactions to reterive the most up to date articles or post an article with a unique id.
 Most of the concistency and overall functionality of the system is hosted on the servers(fat server) with some caching on the client side (thin client).

 ### Servers

   Our servers are split into two categories *Master/Coordinator* and *Slave*.
-Our *Master* node is determined at startup and is not elected this simplifies our design but creates a single point of failure in our system.
-The *Slave* servers register them selves with the master node when they start this allows us to dynamically add and remove *Slave* servers (How ever this was not implemented) and doesn't require the *Master* to know anything about the slaves until they start.
+Our *master* node is determined at startup and is not elected this simplifies our design but creates a single point of failure in our system.
+The *slave* servers register them selves with the master node when they start this allows us to dynamically add and remove *slave* servers (How ever this was not implemented) and doesn't require the *master* to know anything about the slaves until they start.
-  The *Master/Coordinator* server is the centeral hinge to our system and is responsible for the consistency of the system and ensuring that all *Client* requests either (1) get the most uptodate versions of the articles or (2) post an article that has a unique id and will eventually be seen by all servers.
+   <p>The *Master/Coordinator* server is the centeral hinge to our system and is responsible for the consistency of the system and ensuring
+that all *Client* requests either (*1*) get the most uptodate versions of the articles or (*2*) post an article that has a unique id and will eventually be seen by all servers.
 To accomplish this eventual consistency we implement three types of modles (*To be determined by the client*).
-The first consistency modle that we
+The first consistency model that the *master* uses is *Sequential consistency* model which ensures that any *client* reading from any of the servers will see the articles in the same order as any other *client* reading from any of the other servers.
+The second consistency model that the master uses is *Quorum consistency* which uses a set of the servers, *master* included, as a read quorum *Nr* and a write quorum *Nw* that follow these constraints:
+1. *Nr*+*Nw* > *N*
+2. *Nw* > *N*/2
+Quorum consistency ensures consistency by asking the read quorum(*Nr*) for articles when a read is requested or by writing to the write quorum(*Nw*) when a write is requested.
+The third type of consistency we use is *Read-your-Writes consistency* using local write protocol, this consistency model ensures that if a *client* writes to one server and then contacts another that it is guaranteed to read the article it just posted.
+This is accomplished through </p>

 ## Running